Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: K unneth bi-functor revisited

-By the definition of pre-natural transformation, the composition and differential, it is straight forward to check that (\ref{form161212})-(\ref{form1615}) define filtered $A_{\infty}$ tri-module structure.
-(We remark that ${\bf C}$ is a DG category because $\mathscr{CH}$ is a DG category.)
+By the definition of a pre-natural transformation, the composition and the differential, it is straightforward to check that \eqref{form161212}--\eqref{form1615} define filtered $A_{\infty}$ tri-module structure.
+(We remark that ${\bf C}$ is a DG-category because $\mathcal{CH}$ is a DG-category.)